spboxer3/LocalLog/Privacy Policy.md

 ## 4. Permissions Usage

-LocalLog requests the minimum permissions necessary to function:
+In accordance with the Chrome Web Store policies, we declare the specific permissions requested in our manifest (`manifest.json`) and their usage:

+- **`tabs`**:
-- **`tabs`**: Required to detect the current active tab's URL and Title to track time accurately.
-We only read this information when the window is focused.
+  - **Why:** To detect the URL and Title of the website you are currently visiting.
+  - **Usage:** This is the primary permission required for the time-tracking functionality.
+It allows the extension to recognize the domain (e.g., "youtube.com") in the background so it can log time to the correct category (e.g., "Video").
+We use this strictly for categorization and time calculation.
+- **`storage`**:
-- **`storage`**: Required to save your activity history and settings locally on your device.
+  - **Why:** To save your browsing stats, settings, and rules locally on your device.
+  - **Usage:** This enables your productivity data (such as time spent on sites) and preferences (such as dark mode or blocklists) to persist after you close the browser.
+- **`notifications`**:
+  - **Why:** To communicate important alerts to the user.
-- **`notifications`**: Required to send you alerts when you reach a daily time limit or violate Focus Mode rules.
+  - **Usage:** We use system notifications solely to alert you when you have exceeded a daily time limit you set, or to provide a gentle warning when you visit a distracting site while "Focus Mode" is active.
+- **`activeTab`**:
+  - **Why:** To grant the extension temporary access to the current tab when you interact with it.
+  - **Usage:** This ensures that when you click the extension icon to view the popup, the extension can immediately identify and display statistics relevant to the page you are currently viewing.

 ## 5. User Rights and Control